NEW EPISODE OF EARTH WITH JOHN HOLDEN AIRS DECEMBER 2021/JANUARY 2022

 BOCA RATON, Fla., Dec.
-17, 2021 /PRNewswire/ -- The docu-series EARTH with John Holden airs Sunday, December 19th at 5:00 pm EST on Fox Business Network; Sunday, December 26th at 3:30 pm EST and Sunday, January 2nd, 2022 at 3:30 pm EST on Bloomberg TV; and on Sunday, December 26th at 10:00 am EST on BNN Bloomberg (Canada).
+23, 2021 /PRNewswire/ -- The docu-series EARTH with John Holden airs Sunday, December 26th at 3:30 pm EST and Sunday, January 2nd, 2022, at 3:30 pm EST on Bloomberg TV; and on Sunday, December 26th at 10:00 am EST on BNN Bloomberg (Canada) Sunday, and January 2nd 2022, at 5:00 pm EST on Fox Business Network.
 EARTH with John Holden is also available on the streaming platforms Vimeo, Roku, Amazon Fire TV, Google TV, and YouTube.

 In this episode, viewers find how Novipax packaging prevents food waste, Electrolux builds greener appliances, LKQ recycles end-of-life vehicles, the U.S. Cotton Trust Protocol supports sustainable crops, and giant Wurth Group keeps ecology "all in the family."